jeremy-jameson/Ideaverse/Obsidian.md

 The corresponding graph view for my new personal notebook is already generating ideas about things to capture in my "**[[Ideaverse]]**."

 ![](https://i.imgur.com/1rQY7mv.png)

+Now... if I could just do something about that [[README]] file sitting out there all by itself... 😜